-The landscape architecture curriculum follows a logical and sequential order building on complexity, with theoretical and media courses Initially supporting foundation studios, and with more intensive technologies later reinforcing the advanced studios.
-Throughout the programs, history and theory courses reveal the history of landscape architecture and urban spaces, from antiquity to the contemporary city, permitting students to understand different socio-economic and political movements, reflecting the shape of the city over time.
-Scientific and engineering systems, including urban ecology, civil and structural engineering, hydrology, storm-water management and earthworks, horticulture, planting design, and sustainable applications provide the construction means and methods for students to develop thoughtful and practical design proposals.
+The landscape architecture curriculum follows a logical and sequential order building on complexity, with theoretical and media courses initially supporting foundation studios, and with more intensive technologies later reinforcing the advanced studios.
+Throughout the programs, history and theory courses reveal the history of landscape architecture and urban spaces, from antiquity to the contemporary city, permitting students to understand different socio-economic and political movements and physical patterns, reflecting the shape of the city over time.
+Scientific and engineering systems, including urban ecology, civil and structural engineering, hydrology, storm-water management and earthworks, in addition to plant systems including botany, plant taxonomy, planting design, and sustainable applications, provide students with construction means and methods for developing meaningful and practical design proposals.

-Concurrent with the academic Landscape Architecture MLA and BLA programs' coursework, students participate in experiential learning by working in and engaging with professional firms and local communities.
-In these settings, students test their academic discoveries by responding to client requests based on actual site and programmatic conditions, as well as construction budgets.
-These practice experiences equip students with hands-on knowledge and allow them to move into their professional track early in their careers.
+In addition to the MLA and BLA programs' academic coursework, students participate in experiential learning by working in and engaging with professional firms and local communities.
+In these settings, students test their academic discoveries by responding to client requests based on actual site and programmatic conditions.
+These practice experiences equip students with handson knowledge and allow them to move into a professional track early in their careers.

-Landscape architecture students may acquire practice hours by working or interning in a professional setting, performing community service work, or by conducting independent, applied research projects relevant to the profession.
+Landscape architecture students may acquire practice hours through many special interests that enhance their academic learning.
+Some of these may include working or interning in a professional setting, performing community service work, competitions, or independent, applied research projects relevant to the profession and the landscape architecture discipline, among others.